hansleger/post-install-config/README.md

 </p>

 <h1>osTicket - Post-Install Configuration</h1>
-This tutorial contains a brief outline the post-install configuration of the open-source help desk ticketing system osTicket.<br />
+This outline contains a tutorial of the post-install configuration for the open-source help desk ticketing system osTicket.<br />